YU Pride Alliance v. Yeshiva University

 On October 14, 2022, along with the American Civil Liberties Union and the New York Civil Liberties Union, Americans United filed an amicus brief in support of the student group.
 We explained that the church autonomy doctrine is a narrow one and does not apply here.
 While it prohibits courts from wading into a religious institution’s religious disputes, it does not bar courts from applying anti-discrimination laws to religious institutions.
 We further highlighted how, if adopted, the University’s argument would create a general opt-out for all sorts of religious institutions from a wide range of laws, especially anti-discrimination laws.

 On December 15, 2022, the New York appellate court affirmed the state trial court’s decision.
 It held that “providing the [LGBTQ group] with full and equal access to public accommodations does not intrude on [the University’s] asserted right to decide matters of faith and doctrine,” and that requiring the University to recognize the LGBTQ group does not violate any of the University’s other constitutional rights.
-On January 17, 2023, the University filed a motion with the intermediate appellate court for permission to appeal to New York’s highest appellate court.
+On January 17, 2023, the University filed a motion with the intermediate appellate court for permission to appeal to New York’s highest appellate court, which was denied on March 30, 2023.
+The case now continues in the trial court on the question of damages.